Paulnolan90/p1-scoutinggroup/README.md

 - Provide information to new parents/kids on what we do.

 ## User Experience
+### First Time users
+1. First time users should be able to understand that we are a scout group located in Ballinteer.
+2. First time users should be able to find what age groups we look after.
+3. First time users should be able to find our location.
+4. First time users should be able to see which group meets at which time.
+5. First time users should be able to fill in a form with their details for a callback from leaders.

 ### Target Audience
 - People looking for something new for their kids that isnt sport.